Home » How to Spot Age Discrimination in the Workplace

 Currently, the law protects only employees over the age of 40; however, there are many states that have laws in place that can protect younger employees from the same type of discrimination an older employee can receive.

 If you believe you are a victim of age discrimination in the workplace, act now.
-The age discrimination lawyers at Sanford Heisler Sharp, LLP have helped numerous clients with their age discrimination cases.
+The lawyers at Sanford Heisler Sharp, LLP have helped numerous clients with their age discrimination cases.
 If you have a case, we want to hear from you.
 Contact us today and we will evaluate your case.

 Tell us about your situation.
 We may be able to help you.